 I told my wife that I would download something.
 I told her it would take 10 minutes.
-More than an hour later I’m still downloading the file due to software bugs.
-I only wanted to download a file, that’s it, but apparently software reliability that was too much to ask.
+More than an hour later, I’m still downloading the file due to software bugs.
+I only wanted to download a file, that’s it, but asking for software reliability was too much to ask.

 I’m sure someone will tell me to not make promises I cannot keep.
-I agree but it doesn’t excuse liars that say their software works.
+I agree, but it doesn’t excuse liars that claim their software works.

 - Do software problems largely go unnoticed?

-- Are standards so terribly low for software reliability?
+- Are standards so low for software reliability?

 - Does anyone think it is excusable to produce garbage?

 My educated guess is that people simply don’t care.
 It’s more important to chase the next big thing.
-It’s more important to chase the money.
-Who cares about existing customers that are being neglected?
-If you aren’t giving people money right now then screw you.
+Who cares about existing customers.
+If you aren’t giving people money right now, then screw you.

 My general opinion is that software developers care.
 Unfortunately, the business gets in the way and says you shall ship.
-In this case, developers need to push harder to make the case for quality software.
-Product owners also need to push for quality along with all leadership.
-If people throw up their hands and move on with shoddy work then that is on them.
+In this case, developers need to push harder to make a case for quality software.
+Product owners also need to be responsible for the quality, along with all leadership.
+If people throw up their hands and move on with shoddy work, then that is on them.